metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 Then go to the generated Oauth2 URL and add the bot to your server.
 ![](oauth2.png)

-If successful, you should see your discord server has a new member.
+If successful, you should see your Discord server has a new member.
 ![](zonechat-added.png)

 4. **Add a private log channel to your server for the zone-chat bot**